 And if you’re getting married or renewing your vows, why not channel the good Mojo through our Spirit Channelers?
 We perform all Voodoo Doughnut wedding ceremonies under each painting.

 Mona Superhero is a multimedia artist who specializes in duct tape artwork.
 She is the In-House Muralist for Voodoo Doughnut, and you can see her works at all of our locations.
-We have two prints of her work for sale in our shop: “Beyond Elsewhere” and “Alice Down the Doughnut Hole“.
 Learn more about Mona and her work on her website.
 The Portland, Oregon shop is proud to display the three murals shown here:

 Chuck Franklin Glass Studio